The Neuroscience of Making Eye Contact

 What is the neuroscience behind making eye contact?
 Why does looking deeply into someone's eyes feel like opening a window into his or her soul?
 Why do some people have difficulty making eye contact?
 The answer to these questions lies in a primal—and mostly subconscious—region of the brain called the cerebellum (Latin for "Little Brain").

-Looking someone directly in the eyes during a conversation is the key to making any social, professional, or romantic connection.
+Looking someone directly in the eyes during a conversation is the key to making a social, professional, or romantic connection.
 We rely on eye contact to communicate and connect with one another on a conscious and unconscious level.

-A March 24 study from Germany titled “Vestibular and Cerebellar Contribution to Gaze Optimality” offers new clues to the neuroscience behind lining up your eyes with a “target” and the brain mechanisms behind optimizing eye contact.
+A recent study from Germany titled “Vestibular and Cerebellar Contribution to Gaze Optimality” offers new clues to the neuroscience behind lining up your eyes with a “target” and the brain mechanisms behind optimizing eye contact.
 The study was conducted by researchers at Ludwig Maximilian University of Munich (LMU) and is published in the current issue of the journal Brain.

 The Cerebellum Makes Eye-to-Eye Contact Possible

-Most of us have experienced the visceral rush of making eye contact with an attractive stranger across the room at a crowded event, bar, or on a dance floor.
+Most of us have experienced the visceral rush of making eye contact with an attractive stranger across the room at a crowded event or bar, or on a dance floor.
 Unfortunately, patients who show defects of the vestibular system or cerebellum have difficulty controlling the direction of their gaze in response to changes in the environment and struggle to make eye contact.

-Our cerebellum is one of the most ancient brain regions and became fine tuned over the millions of years homo sapiens spent as hunters and gatherers.
+Our cerebellum is one of the most ancient brain regions and became fine-tuned over the millions of years homo sapiens spent as hunters and gatherers.
 From an evolutionary perspective, the ability to hone in on a target and focus your gaze is necessary for hunting prey.
 The cerebellum is a primitive and intuitive brain region that we relied on to kill moving prey with a spear.

-Over millenia, both hemispheres of cerebellum have evolved to work seamlessly with both hemispheres of the cerebrum to create peak human performance.
+Over millennia, both hemispheres of the cerebellum have evolved to work seamlessly with both hemispheres of the cerebrum to create peak human performance.
 From an athletic perspective, the cerebellum makes it possible to simultaneously run and lock your eyes onto a moving target.
 The cerebellum is the primary brain area used when: catching a baseball, hitting a tennis ball, shooting a basketball, etc.

-When you shift the direction of our gaze, your head and eye movements are automatically coordinated with each other via the vestibulo-ocular reflex (VOR) which is part of the vestibular system that is connected to the cerebellum.
+When you shift the direction of our gaze, your head and eye movements are automatically coordinated with each other via the vestibulo-ocular reflex (VOR) which is part of the vestibular system connected to the cerebellum.
 The VOR is a reflex eye movement that stabilizes images on the retina during head movements by automatically producing an eye movement in the opposite direction of the head movement.